carpentriesoffline/talks/abstracts/SC24_tutorial.md

 # SC24 Tutorial Submission
 https://sc24.supercomputing.org/program/tutorials/
 ## Abstract
+Running workshops related to High Perfomance Computing can be difficult.
 Building a miniHPC using Raspberry Pi, or similar SBCs, for the purposes of running HPC Carpentries workshops, workshops for training administrators and prototyping scripts

 ## Description
 ### Tutorial Goals